-5. Section 9(b)(2)-Allow an insured to elect not to replant damaged tomatoes that were initially planted within the fall or winter planting periods, provided the final planting date for the planting period has passed and damage occurs after 30 days of transplanting or after 60 days of direct seeding.
+Section 9(b)(2)-Allow an insured to elect not to replant damaged sweet corn that is initially planted within the fall or winter planting periods, provided the final planting date for the planting period has passed.
 With this election, the insured may collect an indemnity and that particular acreage will be uninsurable for the next planting period.
-The insured may also elect to replant such tomato acreage, collect a replanting payment under section 12, and maintain the initial planting period coverage.
+The insured may also elect to replant such sweet corn acreage, collect a replanting payment under section 12, and maintain the initial planting period coverage.
 This change incorporates and standardizes procedures utilized in the fresh market vegetable crops.

-6. Section 10(f)(2)-Change the calendar date for the end of the insurance period from 140 days to 125 days after the date of transplanting or replanting with transplants.
-This change incorporates the actual number of days for transplanted tomatoes to reach maturity and for the crop to be harvested.
+7. Section 10(f)-The calendar date for the end of the insurance period is now included in the sweet corn crop provisions and has been established as 100 days after the date of planting or replanting.
+This change incorporates the actual number of days for sweet corn to reach maturity and for the crop to be harvested.
+This change will also standardize provisions to that of other crop insurance policies.
+Currently, the calendar date for the end of the insurance period is contained in the Actuarial Table.